gbif/data-blog/content/post/2021-07-21-did-you-know.md

 ##### Suggested answer:

-> Check the "[Global data trends](https://www.gbif.org/analytics/global)  page, and filter for "Africa".
+> Check the "[Global data trends](https://www.gbif.org/analytics/global)" page, and filter for "Africa".
 The panel "Records by year of occurrence" suggests that, for the African region, most records available through GBIF.org so far are on occurrences collected or observed in more recent years (from around 2007 onwards), but there is also stronger evidence from about 1986-92.
 >
->How to get there, step-by-step:
+>How to get there, _step-by-step_:
-> 1) from the main menu at GBIF.org, go to Get Data >> Trends
+> 1. from the main menu at GBIF.org, go to Get Data >> Trends
-> 2) the filter is set in the header section of the page - in this case, select "[Africa](https://www.gbif.org/analytics/region/AFRICA)"
+> 2. the filter is set in the header section of the page - in this case, select "[Africa](https://www.gbif.org/analytics/region/AFRICA)"
-> 3) scroll down the page to find the panel "Records by year of occurrence" (orange color, under "Time and seasonality").
+> 3. scroll down the page to find the panel "Records by year of occurrence" (orange color, under "Time and seasonality").
 To view the [graphic](https://analytics-files.gbif.org/gbifRegion/AFRICA/about/figure/occ_yearCollected.svg) in more detail, click on the image
-> 4) this graphic shows counts of available occurrence records within GBIF.org by year of collection/observation since 1950.
-There are four different snapshots of the data availability status within the GBIF index combined here.
+> 4. this graphic shows counts of available occurrence records within GBIF.org by year of collection/observation since 1950.
+Four different snapshots of the data availability status within the GBIF index are combined here.
 The most recent one is found at the bottom; the ones above show the status of data mobilization (not: species occurrence) in a time sequence
-> 5) to answer the question, you want to refer to the bottom graph, representing the most recent snapshot - presently, this shows the status of data mobilization at July 1, 2021
+> 5. to answer the question, you want to refer to the bottom graph, representing the most recent snapshot - presently, this shows the status of data mobilization at July 1, 2021

 #### Poll: What other metrics can you find on GBIF.org?